 Natungram, popularly known as Putulgram, is famous for its ethnic dolls marked by vibrant colours.
 While in Natungram, one can take a stroll along the Bhagirathi river or relax on the banks of Nimbarka Sarovar.
 The ashram of Kathia Baba is located nearby and the village celebrates the birth anniversary of Ramdas Kathiyababa in the month of January every year.
 Interested visitors may also visit Agradwip the home of Govinda Ghosh who is an eternal associate of Lord Chaitanya.
 The Birthday of Shri Mahaprabhu on the Phalguni Purnima (i.e. on the full moon day of March every year) is also celebrated in pomp and glory.

 The artists in Natungram have arranged for home stay for the tourists visiting the place.
-A Resource Centre is set up at Natungram with guest accommodation facilities and a Community Museum to preserve and showcase the crafts.
+A Folk Art Centre Centre is set up to preserve and showcase the crafts and to provide guest accommodation facilities.
 The crafts persons of Natungram hold their annual festival Kathputuler Mela to celebrate their craft.
-The next festival will be held on January 13-15, 2017 at the village.
+The next festival will be held on January 5 - 7, 2018 at the village.

 Other local festivals include Sri Nabadwip-mandala Parikrama and Dol Jatra, Ras Purnima, Gaura Purnima, Guru Purnima, Janmasthami and among them Gopinather Mela in Agradwip is very old and famous.